cylc/cylc-flow/index.md

  * In real time environmental forecasting systems, a new forecast may be initiated at regular intervals as new real time data comes in.

- * Batch scheduler queue limits may require that single long jobs be split into many smaller runs with incremental processing of associated inputs and outputs.
+ * You may want to split single long model runs into many smaller runs, with incremental processing of associated inputs and outputs.

 Cylc was originally developed for operational environmental forecasting at [NIWA](http://www.niwa.co.nz) by [Dr Hilary